d4nuu8/krlparser/README.md

-# KrlLint
+# krlparser
-A simple linter for KRL (KUKA Robot Language)
+A parser for KRL (KUKA Robot Language)